On this page

 If nothing else, South Carolina has been going backwards on gambling, in general.
 For one thing, there was a time when Video Poker machines were legal throughout the State, but then those were outlawed in 1999.
 While there have been various bills to expand gambling in South Carolina in recent years, all of them have failed.

-South Dakota:
+South Dakota

 Online poker has not been specifically legalized by the State Legislature, thus, it constitutes a Class II Misdemeanor.
 Searching for information related to any attempt to legalize Online Poker resulted in nothing of use, thus, I do not believe that any bills to do such have so much as been introduced in the State.

 Tennessee law prohibits any form of gambling not expressly authorized by the state.
-Tennessee is generally pretty strict on gambling, but recently, has shown a surprising side with becoming the third state to legalize and regulate Daily Fantasy Sports.
-The Attorney General initially declared DFS illegal, but the Legislature passed a bill legalizing and regulating it and the governor signed it into law.
+Tennessee is generally pretty strict on gambling, but has shown a surprising side with becoming the third state to legalize and regulate Daily Fantasy Sports.
+The Attorney General initially declared DFS illegal, but the Legislature passed a bill legalizing and regulating it and the governor signed it into law in 2016.
 If the state respects DFS as essentially a game of skill, then one would think they should do the same for poker, but I cannot find any evidence of an Online Poker bill ever receiving a serious push in the state.

 Interestingly enough, a U.S. Representative from Texas has introduced and then re-introduced a bill that would legalize Online Poker at the Federal level, but no meaningful action has ever been taken in that regard.
 With respect to the State, they have indicated that they would be open to legalizing Online Poker within the State provided it were first legalized nationally.